Jayce999111/HealthHub-Campaign-Analysis/HealthHub-Campaign-Analysis/README.md

 ## Project Background

-HealthHub is a fictional healthcare company focused on delivering high-quality health services and promoting awareness through targeted campaigns.
-With a mission to enhance community health, HealthHub conducts various campaigns, including vaccination drives, mental health awareness programs, and chronic disease management initiatives.
-The goal of this project is to analyze the effectiveness of these campaigns based on signup data over a four-year period (2020-2024).
+HealthHub is a healthcare company focused on delivering high-quality health services and promoting awareness through targeted campaigns.

+The company has significant amounts of data on its sales, campaigns, operational efficiency, plan offerings, and loyalty programs that have been previously underutilized.
+This project thoroughly analyzes and synthesizes this data in order to uncover critical insights that will improve HealthHub's commercial success.

 ### Insights and Recommendations are provided on the following key areas: